raplab/ZORG/README.txt

 ﻿ZORG
 Rhinoscript: Convert and stream Jobs to Zuend Cutting Machines using HPGL from Rhino V5 instead of using PLT files

-Copyright (C) 2013  Daniel Bachmann, Alessandro Tellini
+2013-15  Daniel Bachmann, Alessandro Tellini

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by